theupdateframework/taps/tap4.md

 ```

 This can be changed with the `location` field of the `pinned.json` file, which
-may be useful if e.g. sharing a network drive.
+may be useful if e.g. sharing a network drive. ((TODO: What is this?))

 Complex ACLs can be enforced and/or bootstrapped by sending a user an
 appropriately generated `pinned.json`, noting that any metadata endpoint (root